satishkori/ossim-GoCD/README.md

 # GoCD Pipelines

 As of Dec 2015, the primary pipelines in use are
-* ossimlabs-dev -- Build and test of dev branch
+* `ossimlabs-dev` -- Build and test of dev branch
-* ossimlabs-master -- Build and test of master branch
+* `ossimlabs-master` -- Build and test of master branch
+* `OSSIM_Core-dev-build` -- Builds only ossim and ossim-plugins repos.
+Installs to a sandbox and uploads the zipped sandbox to the Go server as an artifact.
-* generate-test-expected -- Generates expected results
+* `generate-test-expected` -- Generates expected results using the sandbox artifact created by OSSIM_Core-dev-build.
+* `OSSIM_Core-dev-test` -- Runs tests using the sandbox artifact created by `OSSIM_Core-dev-build`.
+*
 As described above, the following environment variables need to be defined in the GoCD pipeline environment test-stage:

    * OSSIM_DATA -- Location on the GoCD agent outside of the pipeline where the test data resides.
 It is syncronized against a master data repository each time the pipeline is executed.
    * OSSIM_DATA_REPOSITORY -- The NFS mount location for the remote data repository.

+## Customizing a Pipeline to Test a Feature Branch

+The pipelines listed above apply mostly to the "dev" branch of all referenced reopsitories.
+However, it is fairly straightforward to create a new pipeline to test a feature branch instead:
+1. Clone the pipeline you would like to use.
+2. Change the materials list to reflect you feature branch.
+That's it.

 # Badge Uploading